Alexander Cochrane: War of 1812

 From April 1814, during the War of 1812 against the United States, Cochrane, then a vice admiral, served as commander-in-chief of both the North American Station, based at the new dockyard in Bermuda, and the Jamaica Station, based at Port Royal.
 He landed the force under Major-General Robert Ross that burned Washington and pushed successful naval forays at the same time.
 Initially he wanted to attack Rhode Island in New England after the success at Washington, but he was dissuaded by Ross and Rear Admiral George Cockburn, who wanted to go after the bigger prize of Baltimore, Maryland.

 Cochrane was appointed the Commander-in-Chief, North American Station (1814–1815).
 His correspondence log commences with mention of the correspondence dated 27 December 1813 from the Admiralty which formally appointed him as successor to Sir John Warren.

+Asia served as the flagship for Vice Admiral Sir Alexander Cochrane from 27 January 1814.
+Then, Tonnant served as the flagship for Vice Admiral Sir Alexander Cochrane from 9 June 1814 onwards.

 Cochrane approved the plan proposed by Rear Admiral Sir George Cockburn, 10th Baronet to attack Washington, after the latter predicted that "within a short period of time, with enough force, we could easily have at our mercy the capital".
 The 4,500 troops, commanded by Major General Robert Ross, successfully captured the capital city on 24 August 1814; Ross then directed the Burning of Washington but refused suggestions by both Cochrane and Cockburn to raze the city.
 Ross ordered his troops to cause no damage to private property.